 - Ensure the scope is applicable and accurate for certification

 - Determine the state of readiness of the organization for the registration audit (stage 2)

 - Confirm/plan the stage 2 audit arrangements (schedule, personnel, timing etc.)

 - Including ensuring the existence of any other sites which may have been omitted.

 There is no real ‘auditing’ done, but instead, there is confirmation that all requirements and conformity for the standard are being met.
 The pre-assessment is a flexible approach to having the system ‘tested’ to see if it has any obvious weaknesses which may only be apparent to the CB (Certification Body) auditor or to get ‘calibrated’ with the approach of the CB auditor etc.

 Stage 2 (Certification Audit):

-The purpose for the Stage 2 Audit is to confirm a corporation’s quality managmenet system is fully compliant with AS9100.
+The purpose of the Stage 2 Audit is to confirm a corporation’s quality management system is fully compliant with AS9100.

-After one to two months following the Stage 1 audit, the certification body will return to aduit your entire quality system.
+After one to two months following the Stage 1 audit, the certification body will return to audit your entire quality system.
 The CB will analyze each process within your organization for compliance with AS9100.
-This includes such things as: customer requirements, and legal and organizational requirements.
+This includes such things as customer requirements and legal and organizational requirements.
 The length of the Stage 2 audit is determined by the size of the organization, number of sites, and the functions included within the system.
 The auditor will complete the following types of activities: